xwmx/nb/README.md

 # search current notebook for "example query"
 nb search "example query"

-# search all active notebooks for "example query"
+# search all unarchived notebooks for "example query"
 nb search "example query" --all

 # search for "Example" OR "Sample"